 Benefits & Services

 There are an assortment of benefits and services offered to Columbia Journalism School alumni, including access to career resources, discounts on computers, insurance, and a lifelong Columbia e-mail address.
-Stay in touch, update your profile, and sign up for class and regional listservs.
+Learn more at the Columbia University Alumni site.

 All University alumni are welcome to audit courses through the School of Continuing Education.
 The Auditing Program provides adults not currently enrolled in college with the opportunity to attend selected lectures drawn from the University's offerings in the arts and sciences during the academic year.

-The Columbia Alumni Association (CAA), in partnership with GovConnection, Inc., now offers Colimbia alumni discounted computers (notebooks, desktops, and tablets) and peripherals.
+The Columbia Alumni Association (CAA), in partnership with GovConnection, Inc., now offers Columbia alumni discounted computers (notebooks, desktops, and tablets) and peripherals.

 Alumni email forwarding is a free service that combines the convenience of a single lifetime email address with the flexibility to change Internet service providers.

 - The Columbia University Visa and Master Card

 - Preferred CD and money-market deposit account rates

 Libraries and E-Resources

 Alumni with degrees or certificates from the University may receive reading privileges at campus libraries.
 Contact the Library Information Office for more information: